Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 - roasted chestnuts

-Businesses selling food that’s hot at the time it is provided to the customer will need to work through each test to confirm that none apply before zero rating their products.
+Businesses selling food or drink that’s hot at the time it is provided to the customer will need to work through each test to confirm that none apply before zero rating their products.
 This is illustrated in the following examples.

 A retailer sells a Cornish pasty that’s been baked off and left to cool naturally but is still hot at the time that it’s provided to a customer (and so the precondition is satisfied).
 But the retailer: